simbricks/simbricks/doc/setup_and_compile/index.rst

 The :ref:`chap-quickstart` gets you going with the SimBricks Cloud, where our hosted Runners execute your virtual prototypes.
-This chapter covers everything beyond that: installing SimBricks packages from the conda channel, using and building the SimBricks Docker images, running your own Runners and executing virtual prototypes on your own machines, building disk images, and building the SimBricks core from source for development.
+This chapter covers everything beyond that: installing SimBricks packages from the conda channel, using and building the SimBricks Docker images, running your own Runners and executing virtual prototypes on your own machines, and building the SimBricks core from source for development.

 .. toctree::
    :maxdepth: 2